top of page

 Most leaders move between these arenas several times a day.
 What lands in one space does not automatically travel to the other.

-The Four Directions
+The Three Directions

-Down: guiding teams, setting expectations, and developing junior colleagues who have their own strong views and aspirations.
+• Downwards: leading teams, setting expectations, and developing junior colleagues who have their own strong views and aspirations.

 Each direction calls on a different combination of authority, relationship, and communication.
-A way of speaking that works when leading down may fall flat when leading across or up.

 The Daily Reality of Context Switching

-You're not switching tasks.
-You're switching identities and leadership stances.
-You're recalibrating how directive to be, how much to accommodate, and which part of your role to lean on.
+They are not switching tasks.
+They are switching leadership stances — recalibrating how directive to be, how much to accommodate, and which part of their role to lean into.
 There is no single leadership mode to settle into.
+The work is not only about deciding what to do, but also about determining who to be in each context and how much authority that context will allow.

-3.The Identity Paradox Leaders Navigate
+3.The Identity Conflict Expert-Leaders Navigate

-This creates a structural paradox that sits at the heart of leadership in professional and advisory firms.
+When professionals step into leadership, they do not shed their expert identities.
+This creates a friction that sits at the heart of leadership in expert organizations.

 Research on identity conflict shows that this duality creates tension not because either identity is problematic, but because each one signals a different posture, pace, and purpose.
 Experts focus on depth and precision.
 Leaders focus on integration and perspective.